Chapter 2 Create a naive trading strategy - a single trader process without supervision

 ...

-As we are already in the init/1 function we will need to modify it to fetch the tick_size for the passed symbol and initialize a fresh state:
+endNow, let’s update init/1 to fetch the tick_size for the given symbol and initialize the trader’s state:

 # /apps/naive/lib/naive/trader.ex